How We Handle Overdrafts

 Pursuant to the Bank’s commitment to always provide excellent customer service, if a consumer account (primarily used for personal or household expenses) has been open for at least 30 days and your account is in good standing, the Bank may consider approving overdrafts up to a reasonable amount.
 Any and all bank fees and charges, including without limitation, the non-sufficient fund/overdraft fees (as set forth in our fee schedule and our Deposit Account Agreement) will be included in this reasonable amount.

 The fee for overdrafts is $29.00 per item.
 The fee for insufficient (returned) items is $29.00 per item.
+This fee applies even if the same item is presented and returned multiple times.
 In addition, in an effort to deter subsequent and long-term overdrafts, a $6.00 per business day fee will be added for a continuous overdraft beginning on the fourth business day of an overdraft.

 The total of the overdraft (negative) balance, including any and all bank fees and charges, including all non-sufficient fund/overdraft fees, is due and payable upon demand, and Depositor and each Authorized Signatory will continue to be liable for such amounts, as described in the Deposit Account Agreement.